 “”Jobs fill your pockets, but adventure fills your soul.” – Jaime Lyn

 Towards the end of 2017 I signed up to complete Leg 2 (across the South Atlantic from South America to South Africa), Leg 3 (across the Southern Ocean from South Africa to Australia), Leg 6 (across the North Pacific from China to the USA), and Leg 8 (across the North Atlantic from the USA to the UK), a total of some 17,395 miles and about 96 days at sea of the 2019-2020 Clipper Round The World Yacht Race.
-This is MY Everest!
 I started writing this blog in May 2018.

 https://www.justgiving.com/teams/keithsclipperadventure